 - Slice oranges and applies.
 If you want you can cut some star shapes out of the apple slices using a small star cutter.

 - Add apple and orange slices to a medium pot.

 - Gently shake apple cider/juice to incorprate anything that may have settled out and add to the pot.

 - Add spices.
 Cover and bring to the boil, then simmer for about 30 mins until the juice has taken on the wonderfull warm flavours of the spices.

 - Remove from heat and leave to cool.

 - Pour into popsicle moulds.
 If you cut out apple star shapes you can add these to the popsicles for extra prettyness.

-- Add sticks and freeze for at least eight hours or until firm.
+- Add sticks and freeze for at least four hours or until frozen solid.